 A giveaway in hockey is when a player's actions result in a loss of possession of the puck.
 A giveaway is also used as a statistic to determine how the possession of the puck was lost.
-An example of a giveaway is when a player makes an inaccurate pass down the ice that is mishandled resulting in a turnover of possession.
+An example of a giveaway is when a player makes an inaccurate pass down the ice that is intercepted, resulting in a turnover of possession.

 What is a takeaway in hockey?